zerkotin/extjs-intro/extjs-hello-world.md

 - Running `sencha app watch`

 You have a running webserver and an application with a whole skeleton.
-Not to mention you also have all the following:
+Not to mention you also have all of the following:
 - Build tools setup
 - Repository
 - Sass